 Talking about astronomy in pre-Hispanic times may evoke the image of ancestors observing the stars at different times of their lives, that is, both day and night; during sunrises or sunsets; but we must also consider that this was done during such a trivial time of the day as in the case of this article, noon when the zenithal passage of the sun is observed.

-There were also those who followed the sun during the course of each day to determine the moment of its culmination from where it began its gradual descent towards the place of humans; among those days there were some exceptional ones, those in whose solar culmination, shadows were not projected, that is, in the zenithal passage of the sun or simply the zenith of the sun.
+Some followed the sun during each day to determine the moment of its culmination from where it began its gradual descent towards the place of humans; among those days there were some exceptional ones, those in whose solar culmination, shadows were not projected, that is, in the zenithal passage of the sun or simply the zenith of the sun.
 In Mesoamerican thought, several ways of following these events were devised, although we do not know if any explanation was given as to how they happened.

 In other sites, besides the last elements of the material culture, the sunken patios could have been used to multiply the illumination to the interior and to make observations, as the existing ones in many sites like in Monte Alban, or perhaps being great spaces like in the Citadels.
 Another possibility was in altars of different dimensions located in plazas or interior patios.